Connect with us

 Sika achieved a new sales record of $3 billion in the first half of 2017.
 PHOTO | FILE

-Swiss chemicals giant Sika AG has acquired Butterfield Color Inc., an Illinois-based leader in the manufacture of decorative concrete floor products, as it seeks to penetrate the US market.
+Swiss chemicals giant Sika AG has acquired Butterfield Color Inc., an Illinois-based manufacturer of decorative concrete floor products, as it seeks to penetrate the US market.

-The company said in a statement that the acquisition of the family-owned business would accelerate its growth by offering top notch solutions for concrete contractors in the North American marketplace.
+The company said the acquisition of the family-owned business would accelerate its growth by offering top-notch solutions for concrete contractors in the North American marketplace.

 “The acquisition of Butterfield fits perfectly with our growth strategy in North America, enabling us to reach new contractor customers and better penetrate key projects,” Sika’s regional manager for North America Christoph Ganz said.

-Sika did not disclose the amount it spent to acquire the business that generated sales of $20 million in 2016.
+Sika did not disclose the acquisition cost for the business, which made $20 million in 2016.

 The acquisition of Butterfield comes barely 18 months after Sika acquired L.M.
 Scofield, a Los Angeles-based market leader in the production of concrete colour additives for ready-mixed concrete, as well as decorative products and treatments for concrete refurbishment.